12YGA/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2. Collaboration is multiplication -> rite a function that multiplies two integers.Prototype: int mul(int a, int b);
 3. The numbers speak for themselves -> Write a function that prints the numbers, from 0 to 9, followed by a new line.Prototype: void print_numbers(void);You can only use _putchar twice in your code
 4. I believe in numbers and signs -> Write a function that prints the numbers, from 0 to 9, followed by a new line.Prototype: void print_most_numbers(void);Do not print 2 and 4
+5. Numbers constitute the only universal language -> Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.Prototype: void more_numbers(void);You can only use _putchar three times in your code